prabhuramachandran/automan-scipy2024/slides/02_getting_started.md

 1. be configurable using command line arguments

-2. generate their output files into a directory specified on the command line
+2. generate output files in directory specified on command line

-3. save post-processed data into a datafile and not just create plots
+3. save post-processed data into a file

 <!-- #endregion -->